webcomics/dosage/doc/web/content/comics/SmackJeeves_SparkStory.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>You must have Kirby sprites to join.
-Don't swear or use mature content.
-INSPIRED BY ABBIMAYS RANDOMNESS!
+<th>Description</th><td>INSPIRED BY ABBIMAYS RANDOMNESS!
 Characters w/ quotes: Sniveh: Spark, WHY DID YOU DRAG ME FROM THE FOREST ALL THE WAY OUT HERE?!
-Grace: U-um, hi?
 Brokor: DON'T YOU DARE PRESS THE PURPLE BUTT-*explodes* Dameon: *messing with doofus' radio* Doofus: If you don't stop trying to change the radio station on my tank, I swear to Black Mesa I will come over there with an army of pies!
+Dameon: *Does a faceplant on the side of the Lor Starcutter* Magolor: SERIOUSLY?!
 Plazy: Ok now who's ready for SCIENCE! .... anyone Dave: I heard Science.
 Dub: Dave, get out.
 You haven't made an appearance yet.
-T_T Galacta: Galacta is my name, teleporting is my game!</td>
+T_T Galacta: Galacta is my name, teleporting is my game!
+Thunderbolt: I met someone named Galacta KNIGHT but never galacta...</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://sparkstory.smackjeeves.com/comics/">http://sparkstory.smackjeeves.com/comics/</a></td>